Evegen55/remote_banking/README.md

  - [With enabled billing](TODO)
  - [External link](TODO)

- ### Build and run
+## Build and run

+ **Important!**

+ This project has [Liquibase plugin ](liquibase.org) in order to manage RDMBS development flow.
+ The main purpose to use that is to have knowledge about changes in a database.
+ If you did the first creation of a database manually via init.sql file - do not run `update` command with gradle until you make other changes in a database.
+ In that case put path to your file with `liquibase.changelogfile` field at `db_connections.properties` (path has to be relative to folder `$projectDir/rdbms_flow`) If you want to do the first creation of a database via Liquibase plugin - first you have to create a schema (database) as named in connection URL (remote_banking).
+ Just because Liquibase has no ability to create schema.

+ So to run application:

- - in case updating database via Liquibase plugin with tests:
+ - In case updating RDBMS via Liquibase plugin.
+Gradle will also run tests:

     `./gradlew update bootRun`

     (Liquibase update task creates a schema and populates it by demo data.)

- - in case start with tests:
+ - In case start application without updating RDBMS.
+Gradle will also run tests:

     `./gradlew bootRun`

 ## License

  Copyright (C) 2018 - 2018 [Evgenii Lartcev](https://github.com/Evegen55/) and contributors